d4rkiZ/RustExternal/README.md

 ## RustScan Automation Script ##
-This script automates the process of reconnaissance on a specified domain using four different tools: subfinder, assetfinder, nuclei vulnerability scanner, xray vulnerability crawler and scanner.
-After gathering subdomains, it creates a unique list of subdomains and uses RustScan to scan open ports on those subdomains.
+The purpose of this script is to streamline the reconnaissance process for a specified domain using various tools.
+Firstly, it collects subdomains and generates a list of unique subdomains.
+Next, it utilizes RustScan to scan open ports on those subdomains.
+After that, it organizes the list of subdomains based on their port status and feeds it to the nuclei and xray vulnerability scanners.
+Finally, the script produces an HTML output file summarizing the findings.

 ## Requirements ##
 This script is written in bash and requires a bash shell environment to run.